UW-Madison-DataScience/document-purpose/_episodes/01-learn-readme.md

 - A list of files and folders, a description of their contents, how to use them
 - For each file name, a short list of the data that it contains
 - The date that the file was created
----
-keypoints:
-- "READMEs are an important and simple tool for documenting various aspects of a research project, including assets (data) and workflow"
----